Alarmspecialists-Inc/est-parser/README.md

 - EST3 Barcode Worksheet
 - EST4 report parsing to come

 For Node ONLY.
 Will NOT work in browser.
+Relatively fast execution time allows for use in serverless functions (tested with Netlify Functions and GCP Cloud Functions).

 EST3 Barcode Worksheet must be printed using Microsoft Print to PDF in 3-SDU as a letter sized document.
 Exporting the report to a PDF directly in 3-SDU will cause the sizing of the document to be off.
 This will be addressed in future updates.